Question No. 13:

 Article 4, Clause 2.
 This Constitution, and the Laws of the United States which shall be made in Pursuance thereof; and all Treaties made, or which shall be made, under the Authority of the United States, shall be the supreme Law of the Land; and the Judges in every State shall be bound thereby, any Thing in the Constitution or Laws of any State to the Contrary notwithstanding.

 Lovely that.
 Can you say “crash and burn”?
 When the U.S. Supreme Court ruled that gay marriage is legal, numerous states rushed to enact state-level anti-gay marriage laws to nullify the high court ruling.
 These efforts were sponsored by Republican state legislators who knew most of their constituents were dumber than potato peels in a trash can.
 These legislators full-well knew that the Supremacy Clause makes it illegal to countermand or nullify a federal law, treaty, regulation, or court ruling with a state law, state regulation, or state court ruling.
-They went ahead and did it anyway to fool their ignorant constituents and make it look like they were doing something important, effective, and wonderful.
+They went ahead and did it anyway to fool their ignorant constituents and make it look like they were doing something important, effective, and wonderful——when they were actually doing no such thing.
 You know:

 Ah!!!!!
 Honey child.
 I tried so very hard to protect you from those gay blades with that new state law, but somehow it just wasn’t in the cards.
 Knowin’ how hard I worked for you, you’ll be sure to support me come election time.
 Now won’t you honey child?